primemumia/mumia/terms-of-service.md

 These Terms of Service may be updated from time to time.
 Changes will be announced within the application or on our official page.

 ## 8. Contact
-For any questions or concerns, please contact us at [support email address].
+For any questions or concerns, please contact us at primemumiapm@gmail.com.